 Instructions:

-- Remove the drain plug with the correct wrench from the bottom back corner of the gearbox.
+- Remove the drain plug from the bottom back corner of the gearbox using the correct wrench.

-- Remove the fill plug with the correct wrench from right under the main head casting on the front side of the gearbox.
-This will allow the oil to drain a little faster.
+- Remove the fill plug located under the main head casting on the front side of the gearbox.
+This helps the oil drain faster.

 - Remove the dust hood and the top cover of the planer.